 In an EMS experiment a beam of well-collimated electrons with accurately known energies impinges on a thin film.
 Some of these electrons collide with a target electron and transfer a large fraction of their energy to those electrons.
-In our spectrometer the scattered and ejected electron are detected in coincidence and analyzed for their energy and momentum.
-EMS measurements are often referred to as 'kinematically complete' as the energy and momentum of the incoming and both outgoing electrons are determined.
-Hence we can obtain the binding energy $\varepsilon$ and momentum q of the ejected electron before the collision:
+In our spectrometer, described extensively before, the scattered and ejected electron are detected in coincidence and analyzed for their energy and momentum.
+EMS measurements are often referred to as "kinematically complete" as the energy and momentum of the incoming and both outgoing electrons are determined.
+Hence we can obtain the binding energy $\varepsilon$ and momentum q of the ejected electron